nodecross/nodex-docs/source/rpc_reference/index.md

   Transmits data using the DIDComm protocol.

   :<header Content\\-Type: Specifies :code:`application/json` as a fixed value.
   :<json Array<String> destinations: Specifies the destination DID.
+For now, the number of destinations that can be specified is limited to 1 - 4.
   :<json Array<Map<String, Any>> messages: Specifies data to be sent through the DIDComm protocol.
   :<json Map<String, Any> metadata: Specifies the metadata for sending messages.

+  :>json Array<Object> results: value
+  :>json String results.[number].destination: value :>json Boolean results.[number].success: value :>json Array<String> results.[number].errors: value

   :status 200: Success.
   :status 400: Bad request.
   :status 500: Internal server error.